 - What does your financial modelling tell you about how much debt the business can borrow and repay?
 Will you need to amend any of your existing financial covenants?

 If you would like to discuss anything contained in this blog please email James McNeil in the first instance.

-We have a dedicated page, Coronavirus (COVID-19) – Legal advice and guidance, which we are continually updating with information as and when new measures come through from the government and other bodies.
+SIGN UP to receive email notification as soon as our dedicated page, Coronavirus (COVID-19) – Legal advice and guidance, is updated/amended as and when new guidance comes out from government or other regulatory bodies.